 Downside of Expat Life in Mexico: Classism.

-Many people make their maid wear a uniform (that either looks a bit like hospital scrubs or a bit too close to the French maid stereotype), use a separate entrance, and sometimes even a separate bathroom.
+Many people make their cleaning lady wear a uniform (that either looks a bit like hospital scrubs or a bit too close to the French maid stereotype), use a separate entrance, and sometimes even a separate bathroom.
 A common way to refer to a maid is NOT by her name, but as “muchacha”, which roughly translates to “girl”… regardless of how old she is.

 Downside of Expat Life in Mexico: Water is not a guarantee.

 In Mexico City, we lost water for almost a day.
 Not so bad, until the water came back on, and we realized an hour into a movie that the sink faucet had been left open… flooding our ENTIRE apartment.
+Our bad, obviously.

 In Puebla, we lost it for almost a month.
 (In Rio we lost it for over a week when we lived in a 4th story walkup, and that’s a story from hell I won’t go into here.
 But it involves lugging water jugs up a ridiculous number of stairs).